-We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to select reset session from the toolbar.

-- 1. Open the file disk_out_ref.ex2, load all variables, (see Exercise 2.7). - 2.
-Add the stream tracer filter \$\oints{\text{to disk_out_ref.ex2}}\$. - 3.
+- 2. Add the stream tracer filter to disk\out\ref.ex2. - 3.
 Change the Seed Type parameter in the properties panel to Point Source. - 4.
 Uncheck the Show Sphere checkbox ☑ Show Sphere in the properties panel under the seed type. - 5.
 Click the Apply button to accept these parameters.